ev3dev/ev3dev.github.io/index.md

 ## Introduction

-The ev3dev distribution is a full Debian 7 (wheezy) Linux distribution running on the 3.3.x kernel that has been customized for the LEGO MINDSTORMS EV3 controller.
+The ev3dev distribution is a full Debian (jessie) Linux distribution running on the 3.16.x kernel that has been customized for the LEGO MINDSTORMS EV3 controller.

 Rather than use custom language bindings that use direct access to mmap'ed